Board of Directors

 Mr. Ahrens earned an MBA from the Tuck School of Business at Dartmouth College after graduating with a B.S. and M.S. in Mechanical Engineering from the University of Dayton.

 Mark Chin has over ten years of experience in the life sciences industry.
-He currently sits on the board of Iterum Therapeutics, Harpoon Therapeutics, Imara and Velos Bio.
-He was previously an Investment Director at Arix Bioscience and principal at Longitude Capital, where he focused on investments in both private and public biotechnology and medical technology companies.
+He is currently a managing director at Arix Bioscience and a director of Iterum Therapeutics, Harpoon Therapeutics, Imara and a number of privately held biotechnology companies.
+Prior to Arix, Mark was a principal at Longitude Capital, where he focused on investments in both private and public biotechnology and medical technology companies.
 Prior to Longitude, he was a consultant at the Boston Consulting Group, where he was responsible for strategy and corporate development projects for pharmaceutical and biotechnology companies.
 Before BCG, Mark worked in corporate development at Gilead Sciences and market planning at Genentech.

 Mark has an MBA from The Wharton School at the University of Pennsylvania, an MS in Biotechnology from the University of Pennsylvania, and a BS in Management Science from the University of California at San Diego.